2.9K

 Topics include:

-Our children and young people are growing up in an increasingly online world.
+Children and young people are growing up in an increasingly online world.
+For schools, this creates new safeguarding challenges that cannot always be seen or heard in the classroom.

-In today’s episode, Safeguarding Children consultants Jessica McQuoid and Ruth Browning are joined by Saunil Hagler, Education Director for Linewize in Aotearoa New Zealand to discuss how schools can better safeguard children and young people when they are online.
-Hear about the challenges schools are facing and solutions for promoting student wellbeing.
+In this episode of Together, Safeguarding Children consultants Jessica McQuoid and Ruth Browning speak with Saunil Hagler, Education Director for Linewize in Aotearoa New Zealand, about how schools can better protect and support students in digital spaces.

 Topics include: